ginozambe/CoinMarketCap_Scraper/README.md

 Follow the prompt to enter the cryptocurrency symbol you want to track (e.g., RENDER, BTC).

 ## Usage
 The script runs indefinitely, fetching and saving data every minute.
-You can stop it using Ctrl+C.
+You can stop it by pressing **Ctrl+C** or by closing the command line interface.